-The north half of the site currently has a General Plan land use designation of Commerce/Business Park and the South half of the site currently has a General Plan land use designation of Industrial as shown in Figure 2: Current General Plan Land Use.
+The Site currently has a General Plan land use designation of Commerce/Business Park as shown in Figure 2: Current General Plan Land Use.
 This PUD request is accompanied by a Minor General Plan Amendment request to modify the Site's land use designations to Mixed Use (Commerce/Business Park/Industrial) as shown in Figure 3: Proposed General Plan Land Use.
 This revised land use designation will support the industrial development planned for this Site and in the North Phoenix region.